OpenStickCommunity/GP2040-CE/README.md

 # GP2040 - Multi-platform Gamepad Firmware for RP2040 microcontrollers

 The goal of GP2040 is to provide multi-platform compatibility for RP2040-based game controllers.

-## Features
+The current feature set is:

-* Supports the following input modes:
+* Support for the following input modes:
   * Nintendo Switch
   * XInput (PC, Android, Raspberry Pi)
   * DirectInput (PC, Mac, PS3)